Mashfiqur/kong-prototype/README.md

 3. Set the `Content-Type` header to `multipart/form-data`.
 4. Attach a file using the appropriate key('file').
 5. The service will store the file in the `cdn/assets` directory and generate a unique URL for the asset.
-6. You can hit the generated URL which you will find in the response in the browser or Postman to see the stored file
+6. You can hit the generated URL which you will find in the response on the browser or Postman to see the stored file

 ### Retrieve Mechanism